 Practical exposure to physiological experiments and instruments

-Demonstrate comprehensive knowledge and application of the Trisutra concept to explore root causes, identify clinical manifestations of disease, treat ailments, and maintain health.
+Demonstrate comprehensive knowledge and application of the Trisutra concept to explore root causes, identify clinical manifestations of disease, to treat ailments and maintain healthy status.

-Demonstrate knowledge and skills in Ayurveda through the integration of multidisciplinary perspectives and careful clinical and practical observation.
+Demonstrate knowledge and skills in Ayurveda, acquired through integration of multidisciplinary perspectives and keen observation of clinical and practical experiences.

-Demonstrate proficiency in holistic and individualized assessment for rational decision-making in disease management and health maintenance.
+Demonstrate proficiency in holistic, unique assessment of an individual for rational approach and decision-making in management of disease and maintenance of health.

-Perform procedures and therapeutic maneuvers with skill and dexterity in diverse clinical situations.
+Perform procedures and therapeutic maneuvers with skill and dexterity in a variety of situations.

-Demonstrate knowledge, skills, and professional attitudes required to provide holistic and quality healthcare.
+Demonstrate knowledge, skills and attitudes to provide holistic quality care and preparedness to practice.

-Exhibit ethical conduct, compassion, and virtuous behavior to enhance the well-being of individuals and society.
+Demonstrate agility, virtuous and ethical behaviour and compassion to improve the well-being of individuals and society.

-Demonstrate effective communication skills with patients, families, communities, and professional peers.
+Demonstrate the ability to effectively communicate with patients, families, community and peers.

-Demonstrate an understanding of the roles and skills required as a practitioner, researcher, and academician, along with the aspiration to excel in these domains.
+Demonstrate an understanding of qualities and required skills as a practitioner, researcher and academician and an aspiration to become one.

-Explain fundamental principles of Kriya Sharir along with essentials of modern human physiology and biochemistry related to organ systems.
+Explain all basic principles & concepts of Kriya Sharir along with essentials of contemporary human physiology and biochemistry related to all organ systems.

-Demonstrate and communicate normal and abnormal parameters such as Sara, Agni, Koshtha, and Srotas.
+Demonstrate and communicate normal and abnormal variables pertaining to Kriya Sharir such as Sara, Agni, Koshtha, Srotas etc.

-Differentiate between Prakriti and Vikriti through appropriate clinical examination.
+Differentiate between Prakriti and Vikriti in the individuals after carrying out relevant clinical examinations.

-Differentiate the strengths and limitations of Ayurveda and contemporary sciences.
+Differentiate the strengths & limitations of Ayurved and contemporary sciences.

-Present short research or project work highlighting the role of Kriya Sharir in preventive and promotive healthcare.
+Present a short project work / research activity covering the role of Kriya Sharir in preventive and promotive healthcare.

 Scholars who guide the next generation with depth, dedication, and lived expertise.